21 Best Hiking Trails in Southern California

 Potato Chip Rock

-Does it get crazier then a hike, only 20 minutes from downtown LA that takes you to an old abandoned Nazi Camp in Pacific Palisades?
-This hike has a lot of urban decay, which is usually not something I like seeing on a hike but for the fact that it has so much crazy history it is unique here.
+Does it get crazier than a hike, only 20 minutes from downtown LA that takes you to an old abandoned Nazi Camp in Pacific Palisades?
+This hike has a lot of urban decay, which is usually not something I like seeing on a hike but for the fact that it has so much crazy history, it is unique here.
 There is also a crazy set of stairs that go straight down the side of a mountain.
 Read my massive post on Murphy Ranch here.

 Big Horn Mine

-I love this hike nestled in the mountains above Wrightwood, mostly because it is an easy hike for people who havent hiked much but has such a cool payout at the end with this 80 year old abandoned mine.
-The mine is in various levels of disregard but it is still a great place to photograph or explore.
+I love this hike nestled in the mountains above Wrightwood, mostly because it is an easy hike for people who haven’t hiked much but has such a cool payout at the end with this 80-year-old abandoned mine.
+The mine is in various levels of disregard, but it is still a great place to photograph or explore.
 Read more about Big Horn Mine here.